George Dewhurst (Radical and Reformer): Arrest and imprisonment

 Dewhurst petitioned Parliament in May 1820 regarding his ill-treatment complaining that he had been made to do hard labour and "compelled to wear the felon's dress".
 This is just one indication of the hardship that he endured during his imprisonment, further insights can be gained from a letter he wrote in August 1821 from his cell at Lancaster.
-Although the full text of the document is no longer available, Abram in his book on Blackburn Characters provides a number of extracts that give an idea of what Dewhurst is enduring.
+Although the full text of the document is no longer available, Abram in his book on Blackburn Characters provides a number of extracts that gave an idea of what Dewhurst endured.

 A friend of Dewhurst, C. Cottam (a fellow Reedmaker) had visited him in gaol and was horrified at the thought of human beings having to spend years in such conditions and having to be "confined within a yard about twenty yards long and ten broad."

 Perhaps most moving is the copy of a petition he had sent to the Annual Meeting of County Justices held in Preston in June 1821 in which hopes for his sentence to be commuted: